usamasubhani/blog/content/posts/hugo-setup.md

 Also set `baseURL` and `title`.

-Create a new repository in your Github account and copy its url.
+Create a new repository in your GitHub account and copy its URL.

 In your hugo site directory,  run